-It is loud, so you would need to get a place with good soundproofing.
-I think it would be really fun to live there for about 1 year.
-I’m pretty sure I would get tired of it after a while.
+Since it is in the middle of the bustling heart of a major city, It is loud.
+You would want to get a place with good soundproofing.
+I think it would be really fun to live there for about 1 year, but based on my stage of life, I’m pretty sure I would get tired of it after a while.

-I got my haircut and was telling the stylist that I liked Porto, but I didn’t know if I could live there because I need a yard for my dogs.
+During my stay in Porto, I got my hair cut.
+I mentioned to the stylist that I liked Porto, but I didn’t know if I could live there because I need a yard for my dogs.

 He showed me a photo of the street his shop was on from Google Earth.